williampathadan/Sprint-Challenge-Authentication/Answers.md

 **Answer**:

-    `bcrypt` is a one-way password hashing function.
+\t`bcrypt` is a one-way password hashing function.
 Using a `salt` with bcrypt make attacks like *rainbow attacks* & *dictionary attacks* nearly impossible.

 ---